-- Sparse connectivity: The connectivity of DFT-MSN is very low, forming a sparse sensor network where a sensor is connected to other sensors only occasionally. - Delay tolerability: Data delivery delay in DFT-MSN is high, due to the loose connectivity among sensors.
+- Nodal mobility: The sensors and the sinks are attached to people with various types of mobility.
+Thus, the network topology is dynamic (similar to the mobile ad hoc network). - Sparse connectivity: The connectivity of DFT-MSN is very low, forming a sparse sensor network where a sensor is connected to other sensors only occasionally. - Delay tolerability: Data delivery delay in DFT-MSN is high due to the loose connectivity among sensors.
 Such delay, however, is usually tolerable by the applications that aim at pervasive information gathering from a statistic perspective. - Fault tolerability: Redundancy (e.g., multiple copies of a data message) may exist in DFT-MSN during data acquisition and delivery.
-Thus, a data message may be dropped without degrading the performance of information gathering. - Limited buffer: Similar to other sensor networks, DFT-MSN consists of sensor nodes with limited buffer space.
-This constraint, however, has a higher impact on DFT-MSN, because the sensor needs to store data messages in its queue for a much longer time before sending them to another sensor or the sink, exhibiting challenges in queue management.
+Thus, a data message may be dropped without degrading the performance of information gathering.
+A similar idea has also been found in [2] to deal with the trade-off between transport reliability and energy consumption in sensor networks. - Limited buffer: Similar to other sensor networks, DFT-MSN consists of sensor nodes with limited buffer space.
+This constraint, however, has a higher impact on DFT-MSN because the sensor needs to store data messages in its queue for a much longer time before sending them to another sensor or the sink, exhibiting challenges in queue management.

-In addition, DFT-MSN also shares characteristics of other sensor networks such as the short radio transmission range and the low computing capability.
+In addition, DFT-MSN also shares characteristics of other sensor networks, such as a short radio transmission range, low computing capability, and limited battery power.

 DFT-MSN is fundamentally an opportunistic network, where communication links exist with certain probabilities.
-In such a network, replication is necessary for data delivery in order to achieve certain success ratio.
+In such a network, replication is necessary for data delivery in order to achieve a certain success ratio [3].
 Clearly, replication also increases the transmission overhead.
-Thus it is a key issue to deal with the trade-off between data delivery ratio/delay and overhead in DFT-MSN.
+Thus, it is a key issue to deal with the trade-off between data delivery ratio/delay and overhead in DFT-MSN.

-This paper focuses on the development of simple and efficient data delivery schemes, tailored for DFT-MSN with the above unique characteristics.
-Motivated by the Delay-Tolerant Network (DTN) [2] and pertinent work to be discussed in Sec.
-II, we first study two basic approaches, namely, direct transmission and flooding.
+This paper focuses on the development of simple and efficient data delivery schemes tailored for DFT-MSN with the above unique characteristics.
+Motivated by the Delay-Tolerant Network (DTN) [4] and pertinent work to be discussed in Section 2, we first study two basic approaches, namely, direct transmission and flooding.
 We analyze their performance by using queuing theory and statistics.
-Based on the analytic results that show the tradeoff between data delivery delay/ratio and transmission overhead, we introduce an optimized flooding scheme that minimizes transmission overhead in flooding.
-Then, we propose an efficient DFT-MSN data delivery scheme, which consists of two key components for data transmission and queue management, respectively.
-The former makes decision on when and where to transmit data messages based on the delivery probability, which signifies the likelihood that a sensor can deliver data messages to the sink.
-The latter decides which messages to transmit or drop based on fault tolerance, which indicates the importance of the messages.
-The system parameters are carefully tuned based on thorough analyses to optimize network performance.
-Extensive simulations are carried out for performance evaluation.
-Our results show that the proposed DFT-MSN data delivery scheme achieves the highest message delivery ratio with acceptable delay and transmission overhead.
+Based on the analytic results that show the trade-off between data delivery delay/ratio and transmission overhead, we introduce an optimized flooding scheme that minimizes transmission overhead in flooding.
+Then, we propose two simple and effective DFT-MSN data delivery schemes, namely, Replication-Based Efficient Data Delivery Scheme (RED) and Message Fault Tolerance-Based Adaptive Data Delivery Scheme (FAD).
+The RED scheme utilizes the erasure coding technology tailored for DFT-MSN in order to achieve the desired data delivery ratio with minimum overhead.
+It consists of two key components for data transmission and message management, respectively.
+The former makes a decision on when and where to transmit data messages according to the delivery probability, which is the likelihood that a sensor can deliver data messages to the sink.
+The latter decides the optimal erasure coding parameters (including the number of data blocks and the needed redundancy) based on its current delivery probability.
+The FAD scheme employs the message fault tolerance, which indicates the importance of the messages.
+The decisions on message transmission and dropping are made based on fault tolerance for minimizing transmission overhead.
+The system parameters are carefully tuned according to thorough analyses to optimize network performance.
+Extensive simulations have been carried out for performance evaluation.
+Our results show that the proposed DFT-MSN data delivery schemes achieve a high message delivery ratio with acceptable delay and transmission overhead.